Museums Fill in Our Past to Create Our Future

 Explore the latest digital exhibition curated by MLitt Museum Studies Students: "Toxic Relationships: The Dose Makes the Poison"

-The University of Aberdeen’s museum collections are among the oldest, largest and most significant in the country, having the status of a Recognised Collection of National Significance.
-Aberdeen is one of the very few UK universities to have international-quality collections relating to the natural and cultural worlds.
+The University of Aberdeen is one of the very few UK universities to have international-quality museum collections relating to the natural and cultural worlds.
+Our collections are among the oldest, largest and most significant in the country.

 The Museum Studies programme makes significant use of these collections to enable you to study the historical and contemporary roles of museums in society and develop skills in public engagement with research while gaining practical experience of museum work.

 You will gain foundational curatorial skills and an appreciation of contemporary issues museums face.
-With a range of optional courses available to supplement our core courses, you can customise your degree to specific areas of interest via our options in education, digital skills, and understanding decolonisation in the context of the museum sector.
-Optional programmes include Museums and the Digital World, which involves designing a digital intervention for the University Collections, and Decolonising Museums, which tackles one of the most pressing issues facing the sector today.
+With a range of optional courses available to supplement our core courses that address museum professional practice, career planning, and collections-based research skills, you can customise your degree to specific areas of interest.
+Optional courses include Museums and the Digital World, which involves designing a digital intervention for the University Collections, and Decolonising Museums, which tackles one of the most pressing issues facing the sector today.

 Alongside developing an understanding of museum theory, you will hone the practical skills utilised in the heritage sector including curation practice, grant application writing, and interpreting academic and specialist knowledge for the wider public.

-During the summer you can choose to take ‘Curating an Exhibition’ where you will work with museum staff to design an online exhibition using the University’s collections.
+During the summer three options are normally available: ‘Curating an Exhibition’ involves working with museum staff to design an online exhibition using the University’s collections with associated display cases around campus.
 You may prefer to research a topic in depth through writing a Museum Studies dissertation, a route recommended for those aiming to continue to the PhD in Museum Studies.
 There are many opportunities to work directly with the collections if this route appeals.
-Finally, the Museum Studies Placement allows students to put their skills into practice by carrying out a project with a partner museum.
+Finally, the Museum Studies Placement option allows students to put their skills into practice by carrying out a project with a partner museum.

 This course, which is prescribed for all taught postgraduate students, is studied entirely online, is studied entirely online, takes approximately 2-3 hours to complete and can be taken in one sitting, or spread across the first 4 weeks of term.